mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/developer_guide/contributing.md

 - Keep your branch synchronized with master.
 - For bug-fix PRs, ensure all related issues are referenced.

-Thank you for your interest in contributing to vLLM MindSpore.
+Thank you for your interest in contributing to vLLM-MindSpore Plugin.
 We welcome and value all forms of collaboration.